The Detroit Promise and Henry Ford College

 Founded in 2016, the Detroit Promise ensures that any student graduating from any high school in the city of Detroit will have a tuition-free path to an associate degree or technical certificate.
 The program is administered by the Detroit Regional Chamber of Commerce, in partnership with colleges like HFC.

-Hours during Winter Semester:
+Hours during Summer Semester:

 313-845-9779